-Is the British Symphonic Black Metal Band Cradle of Filth Unique?
+A Review of the Album Cruelty and the Beast by British Symphonic Black Metal Band Cradle of Filth

 Cradle of Filth is a Unique Band Because of Their Vocal Style